We know kids are expensive, so we’ve rounded up the best FREE places you can visit all year round.

 - MSU Tollgate Farm (Novi) is home to horses, cows, goats and chickens.
 Children will have fun exploring the children’s garden which includes an observation desk, a maze and a water feature.

 - Calder Farms (Carleton) offers a glimpse into real life on the farm.
-See how the cows, sheep, chickens and other animals live and if you’re up for a treat, stop by the farm shop for ice cream and other goodies.
+See how the cows, sheep, chickens and other animals live and if you’re up for a treat, stop by the farm shop for ice cream and other treats.

 - Kensington Farm Center (Milford) requires a Huron-Clinton Metroparks Pass, but you can get one for free from your library with the Michigan Activity Pass.
 Once you’re in the park, the Farm Center is free to explore.
 Take in the sights, smells, and sounds of farm life, and see live farm animals like chickens, sheep, cattle, and draft horses.